Why "Bhagavad-gita As It Is?"

 Srila Prabhupada's aim in presenting this edition was to explain Krishna's words straightforwardly.
 Faithful to the spiritual tradition established by Krishna Himself, Prabhupada's commentary makes it possible for his readers to understand the Gita in its original devotional context.

 For example, when Krishna says, "surrender unto Me," and "I am the source of all material and spiritual worlds," Srila Prabhupada, a lifelong practitioner of bhakti, plainly explains how God is the origin of everything—including ourselves—and we're all God's inseparable parts, meant to cooperate with Him.
-Most commentators, lacking the devotional credentials required to understand Krishna's statement, "only by devotion can I be understood", "explain" His words by claiming He didn't really mean what He said.
+Most commentators, lacking the devotional credentials required to understand Krishna's statement, "only by devotion can I be understood", attempt to "explain" His words by claiming He didn't really mean what He said.

 For example, one infamous Gita commentary tells us, "it is not to Krishna that one must surrender, but to the eternal, unborn within Krishna."
 Examples abound of such indirect interpretations which only muddle the direct meaning of the text.
 Considering this, it's no surprise that Bhagavad-gita As It Is has uniquely inspired so many of its readers to more deeply investigate the spiritual dimension of their lives.